Academic Freedom and Apartheid: Reception

 Like the book itself, reviews were often political statements, focusing on stating the reviewer's own position on the debates surrounding the WAC.
 Writing in Nature, Conor Cruise O'Brien argued that the boycott of South African academics had done nothing to influence the apartheid regime in South Africa, while encouraging the curtailing of academic freedom of speech, including in other African countries.
 John Collis argued that 'For WAC, the message is also clear.
 If it wishes to be an organization which can speak authoritatively for archaeology, and not be dismissed as a left wing organization, it has got to attract back the bulk of those of us who withdrew, and this means resolving the question of open participation.
 If it does not, it will lack the moral and political authority to speak for archaeology, and therefore will not be heeded where it needs to be heard most'.

 Reviews contemplated whether the book represented an ego-trip by Ucko.
 J. Desmond Clark wrote that the book is 'interesting as a detailed account of how a determined individual dealt with what promised to be a difficult situation in such a way as to give the impression, however erroneous, of being the organizer of a humanitarian crusade'.
 On the other hand, Larry J. Zimmerman commented thatas archeologists we will face personal political decisions that are bound to affect our practice.
-Ucko demonstrates this with extraordinary courage and candor, document- ing personal insight and growth in ways uncommon to our profession.
+Ucko demonstrates this with extraordinary courage and candor, documenting personal insight and growth in ways uncommon to our profession.
 His weaknesses and strengths, his biases, and his passion for archeology are apparent throughout.
 Some will call the book an "ego trip," but thinking archeologists will see a bit of their own personal struggle in it.